Long-term datasets of satellite data are very useful in ongoing studies, particularly in the field of Change Detection.

 Beyond static comparisons of images acquired over the duration of the mission, methods have been developed to merge these images.
 They can be combined into one "multi-temporal" image that highlights the changes in a location over a period of time.

 Latest Change Detection Events

-23 February 2018 - Copenhagen, the capital city of Denmark is featured in this Sentinel comparison.
-In this image comparison, the Copenhagen is shown using the Sentinel-1 and -2 satellites to emphasise the difference between the radar and optical imagery the Sentinels provide.
+19 July 2018 - Nairobi, the capital city of Kenya, is featured in this Sentinel comparison.
+Nairobi is demonstrated using Sentinel-1 and -2 imagery to emphasise the difference between the radar and optical images the satellites provide.

 Earth Watching Links